Lytham St Annes Seafront and Promenade

 The Promenade Gardens

 Next to the pier you will find the Promenade Gardens.
 These Victorian gardens include a free outdoor paddling pool for young children (it’ll be filled up on warmer days), bandstand and beautiful flowers.
 To the right of the pier, you will see the statue of the late Les Dawson.
-To the right, if you walk further down, you will come to the ornamental lake garden which has a pond, bridge, grotto cave with waterfall and stepping stones over the water.
+To the left, if you walk further down, you will come to the ornamental lake garden which has a pond, bridge, grotto cave with waterfall and stepping stones over the water.

 Pleasure Island is an area where the Island cinema is situated, small arcades and restaurant above.
 Next door is the Salters Wharf (Toby Carvery), and opposite are more attractions.
 There is a train carriage which has been transformed into beach shops and an icecream parlour.
 Next to the train are a few small children’s rides and bungee trampolines.